sharpred/sharpred.github.io/_posts/2020-08-19-amending a pipeline.md

 })
 ```

 Commit your changes and push them to Github.
+After a couple of minutes, your changes should trigger another pipeline job and this time it should run successfully.

+Congratulations! you have just completed your first pipeline amendment.
+Remember to back up your Go Server and create a new Docker image with the resultant backup.
+Refer back to [here](/2020/07/09/adding-a-pipeline.html) if you need a refresher on how to do this.

+Next Time

+Next time we will look at deploying our application from a Go Server pipeline.